Emergency Management in Plainfield

 Plainfield’s Emergency Management is supported by the Central Vermont Regional Planning Commission and coordinates operations with Vermont Emergency Management.
 We also work together with the Select Board, first responders, Plainfield’s Hazard Mitigation Committee, Emergency Repair and Assistance crews, other shelter managers, the Health Center, local schools and organizations, Goddard College, and the Red Cross.

-If you would like to be part of the team who addresses Emergency Management needs in Plainfield, please email the Interim Emergency Management Director Sasha Thayer or give her a call at 454-1131.
+If you would like to be part of the team who addresses Emergency Management needs in Plainfield, please reach out to the Town Office.

 Emergency Management Documents